 9. My first word was “It’s mine” and we were in Disneyland when it happened.

-14. I love tattoos.
+12. I love tattoos.
 If my family were cool with it, I would get a whole sleeve.
-I currently have 13 tattoos.
+I currently have 24 tattoos

-20. I was bullied in High School after moving from Israel to Canada.
+19. I was bullied in High School after moving from Israel to Canada.
 The second day of school, a kid pushed me and said, “You are a f-ing loser, I hope you die”.
+Bullying has been something I’ve dealt with my entire life unfortunately, from childhood into adulthood.
+I was never able to really “fit-in” – I guess you could say I didn’t really know how.
+Cheers to that.

 A month later I flew down with the girls to Miami and we had my bachelorette party.
 On one of the days there, they made me do weird/fun drunk missions.
 One of them was a push up contest with a stranger….
 I did 50 in a row after 2 days of drinking… also #goodtimes.

-25. I moved to Jersey City almost a decade ago.
+24. I moved to Jersey City over a decade ago.
 Many people ask me how I got to Jersey City!
 It’s actually a pretty funny story.

 My parents used to have a motorhome and the closest place to park it next to Manhattan is in JC by Surf City.
 My mom knew how unhappy I was living in Manhattan so she called me and said, “We are in this really cute city, close to NY.
 I think you would love it here.”
 The rest is history.

-26. I failed French in my last year of high school and almost didn’t graduate.
+25. I failed French in my last year of high school and almost didn’t graduate.
 I had to go to summer school and take a final exam.
-I was a B+ student.
+School was never my thing.

-29. In college, I was an administrative assistant for a production company that also happened to produce adult movies.
+28. In college, I was an administrative assistant for a production company that produced adult movies.
 The company was run by all women.
 They were really great to work for, they let me study and do my homework when things were slow and I had a flexible schedule that accommodated my classes.

 I learned a lot about Marketing and Public Relations from them.
 Despite the nature of the business, it was a very normal work environment!
 I may or may not have helped come up with a few movie titles.
 They sent me to attend the AVN Awards in Las Vegas where I got to meet a few famous adult stars.
 They were all super nice and down-to-earth, I had a whole convo with Seymour Butts about our Jewish mothers and our love for bagels.
 The company I worked for ended up moving their offices to Toronto.
 They offered me to join them, but I opted to stay in Montreal and ended up getting certified in personal training and became a trainer… I know.
 I am crazy.